syncfusion-content/maui-docs/MAUI/RadialGauge/pointers.md

 The `StepFrequency` property is used to specify the interval between snap points while dragging the pointer.

-For example, when the value of `StepFrequency` is 20, then while dragging, the pointer will not move continuously, instead it will update in terms of 20.
+For example, if the value of `StepFrequency` is 20, the pointer will not move continuously while dragging; instead, it will update in terms of 20.

 N> To work with the `StepFrequency` value, enable pointer interaction support.